SparkPost Alternative

 SparkPost was acquired by MessageBird in 2021 for $600 million and rebranded as Bird Email.
 The migration to Bird's unified platform deprecated API endpoints, broke existing integrations, and left development teams navigating documentation gaps and slower support.
-If you are re-evaluating your email infrastructure, this page explains why teams are moving to Omnivery — and how to make the switch in under an hour.
+Omnivery speaks the SparkPost v1 API natively, so the switch is a base URL and a key.

 Updated: March 2026 · Reading time: 7 min